DavidUWL/Project-4/README.md

   * Django Framework - A Full Stack Python web framework.
   * Bootstrap - A framework designed for responsive + rapid web design.
   * Jquery - A javascript library used for DOM manipulation. **
-  * Font awesome - A CDN For iconography.
+  * Font Awesome - A CDN For iconography.
   * AllAuth - Used for User authentication and registration.
-  * White Noise - used for deployment to heroku and serving static files.
+  * White Noise - used for deployment to Heroku and serving static files.
-  * Gunicorn - A python WSGI HTTP server that aids in deployment.
+  * Gunicorn - A Python WSGI HTTP server that aids in deployment.
-  * psycopg2-binary - A postgreSQL adapter for python.
+  * psycopg2-binary - A postgreSQL adapter for Python.
   * django-money - See below.
   * python-decouple - See below.
   * dj-database-url - For parsing the hosted SQL server URL.